 No special requirements

-In this subject students will be introduced to the types, components and practices of low-rise domestic construction.
-In this overview of basic constructional materials used in domestic construction students will apply aspects of applied science to relevant building types by examining the properties of matter, wave motion, heat, light and sound).
-Students will also evaluate solar effects on buildings.
+An introduction to domestic construction types, components and practices and an overview of basic constructional materials used in domestic construction.
+The subject also provides an overview of basic physics theory, and explores how physics relates to building science including examination of the properties of matter, wave motion, heat, light and sound and introduces solar effects on buildings.
 Fieldwork is a component of this subject.

 Please Note: If it’s your first time studying a Curtin University subject you’ll need to complete their compulsory ‘Academic Integrity Program’.
 It only takes two hours to complete online, and provides you with vital information about studying with Curtin University.
 The Academic Integrity Program is compulsory, so if it’s not completed your subject grades will be withheld.